 To teach hunting skills, a dancer would realistically portray an animal such as a kangaroo or emu while the other dancers were hunters stalking and finally killing it.
 They also showed us their various types of hunting equipment which included the boomerang and spear thrower.

 Everyone has heard about the returning boomerangs which we got to use, but they also showed us the hunting boomerang which wasn’t designed to come back.
 It was actually an aerodynamic flying club designed to break bones.
-It had the boomerang shape but was heavier and was designed to be thrown horizontally.
-Made of hard wood, it delivered all its force along the thin leading edge.
+It had a boomerang shape but was heavier and was designed to be thrown horizontally.
+Made of hardwood, it delivered all its force along the thin leading edge.
 The long legs and necks of the kangaroo and emu were the intended targets.
 Once the animal was down it was then clubbed in the head.
-Variations of this heavy hunting boomerang with a reverse hook on one end were also used as weapons of war.
+Variations of this heavy-hunting boomerang with a reverse hook on one end were also used as weapons of war.

 Following the instructor’s direction, I gripped the handle with my little, ring and middle fingers.
 The spear was then held between my thumb and index finger.
 Extending my left arm toward the target, I pulled back my right arm holding the spear and handle.
 The actual throw is like swinging a tennis racket overhand.